A-n-d-R-o/MiQE-Mini-Quantum-Emulator/API Guide.md

 def __clean_format(element):
 ```

-Makes defualt numpy complex numbers more pleasing on the eye.
+Makes default numpy complex numbers more pleasing on the eye.

 * `element` (complex float): the complex number to tidy up.